 Junior to mid-level sysadmin (one to four years, Windows/Linux environments, some scripting, on-premise plus basic cloud): £32,000 to £50,000 outside London, £40,000 to £60,000 in London.
 The upper end requires demonstrated cloud familiarity and scripting capability rather than pure manual administration.

-Mid to senior sysadmin (four to eight years, hybrid environments, cloud administration, automation capability, security responsibility): £55,000 to £75,000 outside London, £65,000 to £85,000 in London.
-At this level the title increasingly shifts to cloud engineer, infrastructure engineer, or platform engineer — but the underlying skills profile is the evolved sysadmin profile.
+Mid to senior sysadmins, typically with four to eight years of experience in hybrid environments, cloud administration, automation, and security responsibilities, earn £55,000 to £75,000 outside London and £65,000 to £85,000 in London.
+At this level, the job title often shifts to cloud engineer, infrastructure engineer, or platform engineer, but the underlying skills reflect the evolved sysadmin profile.

-Senior cloud infrastructure engineer with sysadmin roots (eight-plus years, multi-cloud, automation engineering, compliance and security responsibility): £80,000 to £110,000 in London.
-This is the destination for sysadmins who have invested consistently in skill development over their career — and it is a compensation outcome that most people in the role at junior level did not expect when they started.
+Senior cloud infrastructure engineers with sysadmin roots, typically with eight or more years of experience, multi-cloud expertise, automation engineering, and compliance and security responsibilities, earn £80,000 to £110,000 in London.
+This role represents the career destination for sysadmins who consistently invested in skill development.
+It also delivers a level of compensation that most junior-level professionals did not expect when they started.

-In Ireland, the range sits approximately 10 percent below London in absolute terms, with Dublin’s technology employer concentration providing good access to multinational environments where operational complexity is high and compensation is competitive.
-In Romania, experienced sysadmins with cloud capabilities are increasingly attractive to remote-first European employers offering compensation that represents a strong premium over local market rates.
+In Ireland, compensation is roughly 10 percent below London levels.
+Dublin’s concentration of technology employers provides strong access to multinational environments where operational complexity is high and pay is competitive.
+In Romania, experienced sysadmins with cloud skills are increasingly sought by remote-first European employers.
+These roles offer compensation that significantly exceeds local market rates.

 How to Position Your Sysadmin Experience for Maximum Market Value

-The sysadmin with five years of experience in a well-managed on-premise environment who has not added cloud or scripting capability is in a market position that is genuinely weakening — not because sysadmins are irrelevant, but because the operational environments that require exclusively on-premise administration without cloud integration are a contracting category.
+A sysadmin with five years of experience in a well-managed on-premise environment who has not added cloud or scripting skills faces a weakening market position.
+This is not because sysadmins are irrelevant.
+Rather, roles that require exclusively on-premise administration without cloud integration are becoming a contracting category.

-The same sysadmin who has added a cloud platform certification (Azure Administrator Associate is the most commonly required for Microsoft-heavy environments; AWS SysOps Administrator for AWS environments), developed scripting capability in PowerShell or Python, and gained experience managing identity and access across hybrid environments is in a market position that is actively strengthening.
-The skills investment required to move from the first profile to the second is achievable in six to twelve months of deliberate development while employed — it does not require a career break or a retraining programme.
+A sysadmin who adds a cloud platform certification such as Azure Administrator Associate for Microsoft-heavy environments or AWS SysOps Administrator for AWS environments, develops scripting skills in PowerShell or Python and gains experience managing identity and access across hybrid environments.
+This sysadmin moves into a market position that is actively strengthening.
+The skills investment needed to progress from the first profile to this one can be achieved in six to twelve months of deliberate development while employed.
+It does not require a career break or a retraining program.

-The positioning shift that maximises market value is moving from describing yourself as a sysadmin to describing yourself as an infrastructure engineer or cloud operations engineer — not because the work is different, but because the job market uses these titles for the evolved profile and because the job postings for these titles include the higher-value opportunities that may not be surfaced by searching for systems administrator roles specifically.
+To maximise market value, the key shift is to describe yourself as an infrastructure engineer or cloud operations engineer rather than as a sysadmin.
+This is not because the work changes, but because the job market uses these titles for the evolved profile.
+Job postings with these titles often include higher-value opportunities that may not appear when searching for systems administrator roles specifically.